451ee/t/README.md

 Uses:
-Express, Jade and Stylus - as the base back- and frontend. socket.io - for connecting people.
+Express, Jade and Stylus - as the base back- and frontend. socket.io - for connecting people. mongo - for database

-No database is currently attached.
+//No database is currently attached.
-I kind of like the idea of a talker without a database + it makes development faster.
+//I kind of like the idea of a talker without a database + it makes development faster.

 Usable on all screen sizes.
 Little HTML+CSS.